 According to this study relief from cough was observed after 30 minutes of consumption in both groups.
-But the group that was given a combination of pineapple extract and honey showed marked improvement in more participants when compared to the group given only honey.
+The group that was given a combination of pineapple extract and honey showed marked improvement in more participants when compared to the group given only honey.

-Both of these studies suggest that pineapple is effective against cough.
-But there is a question mark about whether you would get the minimum dose of bromelain required for cough relief through pineapple juice or not.
+Both of these studies showed that pineapple was effective against cough.
+There is a question about whether you would get the minimum dose of bromelain required for cough relief through pineapple juice or not.

-Bromelain is used to reduce inflammation after surgery especially sinus surgery.
-It is also found to be effective in conditions like joint issues, cancer, respiratory issues, digestive issues, healing of the would, etc. But this bromelain is produced by pharmaceutical companies and therefore it contains a specific amount of bromelain in it that is required to produce an appropriate effect.
-With pineapple juice, we can't really be sure about how much bromelain we are consuming.
+Bromelain is used to reduce inflammation after surgery, especially sinus surgery.
+It is also found to be effective in conditions like joint issues, cancer, respiratory issues, digestive issues, wound healing, etc. This bromelain is produced by pharmaceutical companies and therefore it contains a specific amount of that is required to produce the desired effect.
+With pineapple juice, we are not exactly sure about how much bromelain we are consuming.

-But the bottom line is, pineapple does contain bromelain, and so it might be effective against cough.
+The bottom line is, pineapple does contain bromelain, and so it might be effective against your cough.

 What Other Things Can Naturally Help You With Cough?

 If you look at the recipe of the concoction mentioned in the first review article it becomes clear why that juice mixture might have worked well.
-Each ingredient in it is proven to help with cough relief.
+Each ingredient has been shown to help with cough relief.

 The review mentions pineapple juice with a little bit of pepper, salt, and honey being helpful.
 Pineapple juice, as we have already established might help with a cough.
-Now let's explore the other ingredients in brief.
+Now let's explore the other ingredients mentioned.

-Cayenne pepper is rich in Capsaicin, and it is effective against cough.
-It works by suppressing the cough reflex, especially the unexplained cough caused by some irritant.
+Cayenne pepper is rich in Capsaicin, and it is effective against a cough.
+It works by suppressing the cough reflex, especially an unexplained cough caused by an unspecified irritant.

 If you have an unexplained cough, oral consumption of substances rich in capsaicin (like pepper and chili) for 4 weeks might help.
-Capsaicin capsules are also available in the market if you prefer that.
+Capsaicin capsules are also available for purchase.

 Similarly, if black pepper is more readily available to you, you can use that instead.
 Black pepper doesn't contain capsaicin.
 It contains another substance called piperine.
-Piperine is also proven to have anti-tussive action.
+Piperine is also proven to have an antitussive action.

-Honey is also quite popular when it comes to treating cough naturally.
-Honey is a proven natural cough reliever.
+Honey is also quite popular when it comes to treating a cough naturally.
+Honey is a well established natural cough reliever.
 In fact, it may even be better than Benadryl for relieving cough.
 It's no surprise why most of the home remedies for cough include honey.

-It has a pretty fast onset of action as well; around 30 minutes.
+It has a pretty fast onset of action; around 30 minutes.
 One to two tablespoons of honey before bed might take care of the cough If you have sleep disturbance because of constant coughing.

 Although, avoid giving honey to infants, as they have a risk of developing infant botulism if the honey is somehow contaminated with a bacteria called Clostridium botulinum.